 Being Montessori inspired, the cards guide the child to the right continent with color-coding.
 But using animal figures of the jungle or rainforest can help increase their recognition of the animals with higher retention when used with the cards.
 If you happen to have many figures it may be easiest to stick to one continent at a time as the felt board can get a little crowded by the end of each area.

 The landmarks of the world cards highlight some of the most amazing, ancient and mystery-filled structures our planet has to offer.
 Your little ones will be occupied for eons.
 They’ll learn where each wonder is located, gain an understanding of the past, the evolution of ancient civilizations and develop the curiosity which leads to future globe-trotting.

 These cards are also color-coded to match the continents and fulfill the Montessori guidelines with 3-part learning.
-Having the play figures just brings an extra tactile element to the learning and makes it more of a matching game.
+Having the Safari Toob figures just brings an extra tactile element to the learning and makes it more of a matching game.

 This felt board has been amazing for getting our children curious about all the beautiful things the world possesses.
-We hope your little ones have as much fun with this engaging educational activity as ours do!
+We hope your little ones have as much fun with these fun and engaging geography activities as ours have!